vercel/next.js/docs/api-reference/next.config.js/headers.md

 }
 ```

-You cannot use them in `next.config.js` file as these will be overwritten in production to ensure that static assets are cached effectively.
+You cannot set `Cache-Control` headers in `next.config.js` file as these will be overwritten in production to ensure that API Routes and static assets are cached effectively.

 If you need to revalidate the cache of a page that has been [statically generated](https://nextjs.org/docs/basic-features/pages#static-generation-recommended), you can do so by setting the `revalidate` prop in the page's [`getStaticProps`](/docs/basic-features/data-fetching/get-static-props.md) function.

 ## Related